Endyrian/pentomino-solver/README.md

 ## Usage

 To use, run your created executable in the command line.
+If you would like the solutions to be printed to a file, include the name of the file as a command line argument (this option is recommended).
 You should see periodic statements printed out to indicate progress.
 Upon completion, a list of all possible solutions should be printed.